-The end of the school year might be rapidly approaching, but for high school sports, one season simply turns into another.
-As such, the CIAC gave people a glimpse of what to expect in the fall by releasing its 2017 high school football schedules.
+NEW BRITAIN - As the end of the school year rapidly approaches, high school sports simply just turn over into another season.
+The CIAC gave people a glimpse of what to expect in the fall by releasing its 2018 high school football schedules Monday afternoon.

 New Britain will get a test right from opening night, Sept.
-8, when it hosts Conard.
-The Hurricanes lost to the Chieftains 22-7 last year with both teams finishing around the middle of the pack in Class LL.
-After traveling out to Manchester, New Britain will take on South Windsor at home.
-The last time the Hurricanes played South Windsor was back in 2014, a game the New Britain won handily, 49-10.
+7, when it travels to Conard.
+The Hurricanes lost to the Chieftains 30-22 last year with both teams finishing around the middle of the pack in Class LL.
+After traveling out to West Hartford, New Britain will take on Manchester at home.
+Last season the Hurricanes won handily, 62-38.

-But it is after the week off when the Redcoats will have their biggest test with a brutal four-game stretch.
-Berlin will play both Tolland and Bloomfield at home with road games at Rocky Hill and the Wishbone Bowl at New Britain to end the regular season.
+The Redcoats will then travel to Avon for another Saturday game in Week 5, have its bye week and host RHAM before what will most likely be the team’s biggest test of the season with a brutal four-game stretch.
+Berlin will play both Tolland and Bloomfield on the road and will host Rocky Hill and the Wishbone Bowl against New Britain to end the regular season.

-Southington looks to have a relatively easy schedule in 2017.
-The Blue Knights open on the road at Glastonbury before back-to-back games at home against Simsbury and Manchester.
-Road games up in West Hartford at Conard and Hall proceeds Southington’s bye week with New Britain visiting on Oct.
-20.
+Southington also looks to have a relatively easy schedule in 2018.
+The Blue Knights open their season at home against Glastonbury before back-to-back road games against Simsbury and Manchester.